Discussing Race and Racism with ELLs

 Look for extension resources

-There are many different kinds of resources available to students of all ages, educators, and the public about race, racism, and anti-racist teaching.
+There are many different kinds of resources available to students of all ages, educators, and the public about race and racism.
 These include multimedia resources and videos, books, articles, and much more on a range of topics.
 We have compiled many of these resources here for further exploration: Talking with Students About Racism and Violence: Resources for Educators.
 Another teacher shared this idea in our survey:

 Continue your learning and reflection